orionorganizacao-dotcom/adap-ndc-technical-note/README.md

 That is a narrower but important contribution.

----

 ## Effective Contestability

 A-DAP creates reconstructible decision records, but reconstructibility is not the same as exercised contestability or institutional accountability.

 Structural NDC describes the independent verification paths available in the architecture.

-`ADAP-EXP-003.md` introduces the related concept of **Effective NDC**: the expected number of verification constraints that are actually exercised.
+ADAP-EXP-003.md introduces the related concept of Effective NDC: the expected number of verification constraints that are actually exercised.

 This matters because a system may expose multiple verification paths while still facing little real-world contestation if affected parties, auditors, or regulators do not reconstruct the decision record.

-`ADAP-EXP-003.md` formalizes this gap as **Exercise Debt**.
+ADAP-EXP-003.md formalizes this gap as Exercise Debt.

 The safe claim is therefore limited:

 A-DAP can increase structural verifiability.

 It does not guarantee that verification will be exercised, nor that accountability will follow automatically.

----

 ## Structural Independence and Economic Resistance